smanolloff/qwop-gym/doc/env.md

 ## <a id="rendering"></a> 🖼️ Rendering

-At its core, QWOP frames are rendered by WebGL.
+The env supports two render modes: `browser` and `rgb_array`.
+In both cases, a call to `.render()` will render a frame in the browser, but with `rgb_array` the frame itself is also returned as an image.

-However, re-rendering is sometimes needed in case of a human playing, as the pygame window (which receives the keyboard input) should also render the result of the pressed keys:
+This is needed when a human is playing, as this image is re-rendered in a pygame window which also receives the keyboard input.
+As this would result in frames being visualized twice (in both the browser and the pygame window), the configuration parameter `game_in_browser` is used to hide the browser part.

 ![play](./play.png)